-Students in attendance must preregister for the next semester at the designated time.
-Unless excused in advance by the dean of the college/school concerned, students who do not preregister will be considered as dropped and may apply for readmission after one semester.
+Students in attendance must early register for the next semester at the designated time.
+Unless excused in advance by the dean of the college/school concerned, students who do not early register will be considered as dropped and may apply for readmission after one semester.
 Specific directions are published for each semester.

-Written approval of the student's dean is required to preregister for more than 18 credit hours.
+Written approval of the student's dean is required to early register for more than 18 credit hours.